Carlo Alessandro Landini: Early life and education

-His works have been performed in important contemporary music festivals, including the historic Ferienkurse in Darmstadt, Chigiana in Siena, the Venice Biennale, the World New Music Days in Vienna-Bratislava, the Prokofiev Festival in St. Petersburg, Salle Gaveau in Paris, the Guggenheim Museum in New York, the Pomeriggi Musicali in Milan, the Roy O. Disney Concert Hall in Los Angeles, the Livewire Festival in Baltimore, JD Robb Composers’ Symposium in Albuquerque, the Autunno Musicale Campano in Caserta, the Filharmonia Śląska Season in Katowice and many others.
-His works are published by Pizzicato, Sonzogno, Alphonse Leduc, Curci, Carisch.
+Landini’s works have been performed at major contemporary music festivals and institutions, including the Darmstadt Summer Courses, the Accademia Chigiana in Siena, the Venice Biennale, the World New Music Days (Vienna–Bratislava), the Prokofiev Festival in St. Petersburg, Salle Gaveau in Paris, the Guggenheim Museum in New York, the Pomeriggi Musicali in Milan, the Roy O. Disney Concert Hall in Los Angeles, the Livewire Festival in Baltimore, the JD Robb Composers’ Symposium in Albuquerque, the Autunno Musicale Campano in Caserta, and the Filharmonia Śląska Season in Katowice.
+His works are published by Pizzicato, Sonzogno, Alphonse Leduc, Curci, and Carisch.